Text consolidated by Valsts valodas centrs (State

 of Riga or the Free Port of Ventspils;

-tax, excise duty and the value added tax;
+tax, excise duty and value added tax;

 a) they have been laid down in the contract for the settlement

-capital company;
+authority and a capital company;

 mandatory State social insurance contributions of the